 Sending notification directly to the potential participant through use of contact information included on the AMTSO Contact List (described above) or otherwise provided by a potential participant; or

-Through public notification of the Test Plan (described below).

-Testers may make a public request for test participants on the AMTSO website or on another agreed upon public forum, and provide the Test Plan directly to such participants upon their reply.
+Through public notification of the Test Plan, in compliance with Section [5], below. on the AMTSO website, and provide the Test Plan directly to such participants upon their reply.

-A Tester that provides public notification using the methods listed above shall meet its obligation for public notification of a Public Test, regardless of whether a potential participant is in actual receipt of such notification prior to a test.
+A Tester that provides public notification on the AMTSO website shall meet its obligation for public notification of a Public Test, regardless of whether a potential participant is in actual receipt of such notification prior to a test.

 Public Test Notification Requirements

-Testers shall post public notification of a Test Plan on the AMTSO website or on another agreed upon public forum where Vendors may access this notification.
+If a Tester has opted to provide public notification of the Test Plan, the Tester shall make such posting on the AMTSO website, and shall:

-Testers shall publicly post the Test Plan for all potential participants no more than one (1) year, and no less than 10 days, before the Commencement Date of a test.
+Post public notification of the Test Plan for all potential participants no more than two (2) months, and no less than five (5) days, before the Commencement Date of a test.

+AMTSO shall provide notification to all parties registered on the AMTSO Contact Page of the posting of any public Test Plan.

+Informative Reference.
+Testers that provide direct notification to potential participants through use of contact information on the AMTSO Contact List do not have any waiting period for commencement of a test.
+The waiting period is instituted for public notification to ensure that all parties have an equal opportunity to know the notification was posted.

-The Test Plan shall either be for a single plan for a single test, or for a plan that covers multiple potential tests with different combinations of vendors that could be commenced at any time within a one (1) year period from the date of posting.
+The Test Plan shall either be for a single plan for a single test, or for a plan that covers multiple potential tests with potentially different combinations of vendors.

-AMTSO shall provide notification to all contacts on the AMTSO Contact List upon the posting of any public Test Plan [by an AMTSO member.]

-All potential participants are encouraged to provide their product or solution as requested by any legitimate Tester, whether it be freely provided, provided for cost or otherwise.
+All potential participants are encouraged to provide their product or solution as requested by any Tester, whether it be freely provided, provided for cost, or otherwise.

+Potential participants may notify Tester that they do not want their solution included in the Test.
+Tester is not required to comply with such request.

 Test Plan Requirements

 The Test Plan shall include the following information: